alinabozynski/React_Portfolio/README.md

 ### Run with npm

 Clone this repository and change into it's root directory.\
-If not all files cloned, execute the following:
+If not all files cloned (caused by files containing the ':' character), execute the following:

 1. Set git flag with `git config core.protectNTFS false`.
    Git is susceptible to NTFS-related attacks when: